Stefan Simchowitz: Career

-Simchowitz burst into the public stage when a 2014 Bloomberg article about speculation in the contemporary art market reported on his purchase on-the-cheap of 34 paintings by the Colombian artist Oscar Murillo near the beginning of his career in the early 2000s, paying as low as US$1,500 for some canvases.
+Simchowitz gained attention when a 2014 Bloomberg article about speculation in the contemporary art market reported on his purchase on-the-cheap of 34 paintings by the Colombian artist Oscar Murillo near the beginning of his career in the early 2000s, paying as low as US$1,500 for some canvases.
 Since then, between 2012 and 2014, the value of a Murillo work surged by nearly 3,000 percent.
 In the current auction climate, a typical piece by the artist can command as much as US$400,000 at auction.
 However, Simchowitz rarely sells the work which he collects, and currently sits on a collection of over 1,500 contemporary works that he values personally at around US$30 million, with "five percent of the works accounting for fifty percent of the value."

 In addition to dealing and collecting, Simchowitz also works as an art advisor.
 He serves a roster of clients whom he advises about the acquisition of contemporary art, offering advice, not only on works produced by artists under his representation, but also on art outside his immediate reach (pieces typically for sale at galleries and auction houses).

+Simchowitz is a noted photographer, describing his work as "The Simcoportrait".
+The Simcoportrait is a self created genre of photography in which he has collapsed documentation of anything and everything into a single thing - this includes still life, landscape, street, self portraiture, and documentation photography.
+The Simcoportrait is merely a portrait of the subject in whatever genre of photography it may fall.
+What is unusual about his practice is that it accompanies him everywhere as a live documentation under the seemingly nondescript amateur everyday photographer.
+There is a formal discipline to his image taking and image making that is reflected in the obsessive compulsion to capture and create.
+Simchowitz's "Simcoportraits" have been published in Flaunt and Vogue.